GSG-CA/db-testing-ws/README.md

 ___________________________________________________________________________________

-Now you can set the test database url in your `config.env` as follows (setting the values in square brackets to the values you defined in the steps above):
+Now you can set the test database url in your `.env` as follows (setting the values in square brackets to the values you defined in the steps above):

 `TEST_DB_URL = postgres://[user_name]:[password]@localhost:5432/[db_name]`